 MailChimp offers a complete e-mail management that will make your life much easier.
 The free package provides you with over 40 features.
 These may include social media sharing buttons, personalized contact forms, templates for professional emails, etc. Other than that, you can easily send 2000 subscribers around 12,000 emails (Alton, 2015).
 You think your business is growing and you need a bigger plan now?
 No problem, upgrade to the business package.

 You may ask, why Mailchimp when there are plenty of other options.
 Well, this tool has managed to claim its spot as the number one email marketing tool available worldwide, and there are a couple of reasons behind that.
 MailChimp has over 12 million customers (Patel).
 Firstly, the company started back in 2001 when most businesses were not even using email marketing.
 Secondly, you can quickly and easily find the answer to all the question with the self-service support options.
 Lastly, not every company has over 2,000 subscribers and sends 12,000 emails monthly.
-So MailChimp offers a free plan for smaller companies (Patel).
+There are many cheaper MailChimp alternatives available but MailChimp also offers a free plan for smaller companies for them to test out their services.

 HubSpot claims to be the all-in-one marketing solution for all the right reasons.
 When it comes to CRM software, sales, and marketing; all you need is HubSpot.
 Keeping the marketing funnel in the right order should be your top priority, and HubSpot helps you out with the following without any worries (Patel):